BimmerGestalt/AAIdrive/docs/faq.md

 : This app adds music apps from the phone as music sources in the car dashboard, to allow control of the phone's music playback including app switching and browsing.
 It can also optionally show phone notifications in the car dashboard, and do some basic interactions with them (such as Mark As Read, Like, and so on)

 Is my phone compatible?
-: This Android app has been successfully tested on Android Nougat, Oreo, and Pi. iPhone users do not need this app, because BMW supports more apps and Apple Carplay for iPhones.
+: This Android app has been successfully tested on Android Nougat, Oreo, and later. iPhone users do not need this app, because BMW supports more apps and Apple Carplay for iPhones.

 Is my car compatible?
 : Any model-year 2015 or later BMW or Mini with the navigation option should be compatible.
 As a sure test of compatibility, the official BMW or Mini Connected phone app should add a Calendar to the car's Connected Apps menu: This app uses that same protocol.
+Live Cockpit, running on IDrive 7, is not compatible however.

 Is it safe?
 What is it doing to the car?
 : The phone app connects to the car and adds new menus and labels to the display, and then updates the contents of the labels in response to user input, all remotely.
 Nothing permanent is changed in the car, and everything disappears when the phone is disconnected from the car.